armchair-traveller/sashui/README.md

 - Dialog (Modal)
 - Popover (seems like a simple `<nav>` link menu?)
+- Switch?
+(A toggle isn't a switch!
+These use checked aria attributes instead of pressed.
+It should only take a minute to create, but isn't a priority right now.)
 - Radio Group (low priority in favor of `<input type="radio">`s)
 - Disclosure (low priority in favor of `<summary>`)